ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 types of data as they become available.
-Because most of the data provided in the XML comes as plain text rather that being identified with machine-readable tags, reliability of the results is limited by text matching.
-Meanwhile, improved text matching queries could provide more reliable and other custom information, such as extracting geographic distribution details as categorical variables or latitude/longitude coordinates.
+Because most of the data provided in the XML comes as plain text rather that being identified with machine-readable tags, reliability of the results is limited by text matching.\
+Improved text matching queries could provide more reliable and other custom information, such as extracting geographic distribution details as categorical variables or latitude/longitude coordinates.
 FishBase taxonomy is inconsistent with taxonomy provided elsewhere, and additional package functions could help resolve these differences in assignments.

-`rfishbase` has been available to R users through the [Comprehensive R Archive Network](http://cran.r-project.org/web/packages/rfishbase/) since October 2011, and has an established user base.
+`rfishbase` has been available to R users through the [Comprehensive R Archive Network](http://cran.r-project.org/web/packages/rfishbase/) since October 2011, and has a growing user base.
 The project remains in active development to evolve with the needs of its users.
 Users can view the most recent changes and file issues with the package on its development website on Github, ([https://github.com/ropensci/rfishbase](https://github.com/ropensci/rfishbase)) and developers can submit changes to the code or adapt it into their own software.